-If a corporate taxpayer is entitled to a refund of Dutch CIT or WHT because the levy appeared to be in conflict with EU law, the Netherlands might be obligated to repay with interest for the period from the levy to the refund.
+If a corporate taxpayer is entitled to a refund of Dutch CIT or dividend withholding tax because the levy appeared to be in conflict with EU law, the Netherlands might be obligated to repay with interest for the period from the levy to the refund.
 The taxpayer must file a request at the Dutch tax authorities within six weeks after the refund.

 Interest on late payment dividend WHT

-Interest is calculated on late payments or refunds of Dutch dividend WHT.
+Interest is calculated on late payments or refunds of Dutch dividend withholding tax.